• About

 “The terrorists that came for the operation did not touch the APC and the submachine guns but burnt down the official and personal cars beside them.
 There was no single resistance from the security forces on ground to confront the attackers.
 As of Monday this week, they had beefed up security around the prison following an intelligence report of a possible attack.
 They increased the numbers of the army, police, Civil Defence and our own armed squad, yet none of them was courageous enough to attack the terrorists.

-“In fact, the Civil Defence personnel who lost his life was the only one who tried to display gallantry, but he paid with his life because he could not listen when the military, police and his colleague warned him to go into hiding.
+“In fact, the Civil Defence personnel who lost their lives were the only ones who tried to display gallantry, but they paid with their lives because they could not listen when the military, police and their colleagues warned them to go into hiding.
 The response rate from the security guards was not encouraging at all.

-“Inside the prison was completely empty in the morning because virtually all inmates escaped.
-From what I gathered, one of the terrorists had broken into the office they keep files and destroyed or burnt them not to trace any record about them.
+“Inside the prison was completely empty in the morning because virtually all inmates had escaped.
+From what I gathered, one of the terrorists had broken into the office where they kept files and destroyed or burnt them so as not to leave any record about them.
 I also gathered that they made an attempt to break into Abba Kyari’s cell but it was difficult for him,” he explained.

 Asked why the army responded too late and equally failed to act on the security report, the Defence Minister said: “If people give timely intelligence at the right time, I am sure we would have reacted promptly.
 But when it is not coming at the time you don’t expect us to react.
 There is every likelihood that the situation is going to be interpreted on the basis of being quick or slow.
 From what we discussed now, I am sure that every security agent that came to Kuje Prison participated in every way possible to ensure that the prisoners did not escape.
 Our happiness is that many of them have been recaptured.
 There was reinforcement because the Brigade of Guards was fully in charge,” he said.

-NCoS’ spokesman, Mr Abubakar Umar, in a statement, said the attackers broke into the facility using explosive devices through the main entrance and the fence of the facility respectively.
+NCoS’s spokesman, Mr Abubakar Umar, in a statement, said the attackers broke into the facility using explosive devices through the main entrance and the fence of the facility, respectively.

 Tags: AbujaBoko HaramBREAKING NEWSKuje Prison Attack